NANOBYTECOMPUTERS/DonsBot/README.md

 > [!First_Run]
 > if you are having issues and have python, cuda, and tensorrt installed run the fixissues.bat in the folder it will fix the issues you are having.

+>F2 is to quit
+>F3 is to pause
+>F5 is to open settings window (note the restart feature is not working I will fix when I get time and remember)
+>Right Mouse Button is the default aim key
+>
+> to use razer mouse you will need a razer brand mouse and synapse with the macro module installed inside of it.
+>To use Ghub mouse you will need the proper Logitech Ghub installed and add your game in the logitech program settings.